GoldenStack/dayssincelastrustmcserver/README.md

 ### Maintenance

-Please PR (or create an issue) for any new servers!
+Please create an issue for (or PR) any new servers!

 Required info:
 - Name